Dental Exams in St. Clair, Toronto

 FAQs

-Dental Exams in St. Clair, Toronto, at our dentist’s office usually take at most an hour.
+Dental Exams in Toronto, at our dentist’s office usually take at most an hour.
 But check-ups and cleanings for kids are often shorter.
 The length of visits may also depend on how often routine dental exams and cleanings are done, how healthy the mouth is, and how old the patient is.
 As part of your exam, your dentist will also talk to you about how to brush and floss your teeth to ensure you take the best care of them.

 Most people are safe to get x-rays of their teeth.
 This is because a small amount of radiation is used in an x-ray.
 But, unless it’s an emergency, x-rays are usually not recommended for pregnant women.
 If you are pregnant or think you might be pregnant, you should tell your dentist.